achliopa/udemy_PracticalReactNativeCourse/readme.md

 ```
 * in the /android/app folder we open 'build.gradle' file we add in dependencies `compile project(':react-native-vector-icons')`
 * in /android/app/src/main/java/com/rncourse/ we edit 'MainApplication.java' adding an import `import com.oblador.vectoricons.VectorIconsPackage;` and in protected List getpackages() return statement `, new VectorIconsPackage()`
+* The AUTO linking way is:
 *  in `/android/app/build.gradle` we add
 ```
 project.ext.vectoricons = [
-    iconFontNames: [ 'Ionicons.ttf' ] // Name of the font files you want to copy ]
+    iconFontNames: [ 'IonIcons.ttf' ] // Name of the font files you want to copy ]

 apply from: "../../node_modules/react-native-vector-icons/fonts.gradle"